BZIvanov/Learning-AWS/demos/CDK-s3/cdk/README.md

 ## Deployment

-First run **cdk synth** to create your CloudFormation template. **cdk.out** folder will be created, you can review the content of what this command did.

-Next run **cdk bootstrap** in case you are going to deploy some assets.
+First run **cdk bootstrap --profile profile-name** in case you are going to deploy some assets.
 This command is executed only once to set our environment.
+Environment is the combination of account id and region as you can see in the console after the bootstrap command is finished.
+If you then also check CloudFormation from the managmenet console in aws you should see your stack.

+Next run **cdk synth** to create your CloudFormation template. **cdk.out** folder will be created, you can review the content of what this command did.

 Next run **cdk deploy --profile username** to access AWS with profile different than the default one.
 Check for _aws configure_ for additional info on how to configure named profiles.

+With **cdk diff** we can compare our local changes with already deployed changes.

-To delete the stack run **cdk destroy --profile username**.
+To delete the deployed stack, run **cdk destroy --profile username**.

+## Important notes

+It is important to have all dependencies in the package.json with the same version (in this example 1.86.0).